simon-katz/nomis-electric-clojure-mode/README.md

 - Does not apply a color to regions that may be either client or server.

-nomis-electric-clojure-mode does not look at the call tree, so regions of code that are not colored may in fact always run on one site.
+The mode does not look at the call tree, so regions of code that are not colored may in fact always run on one site.

 # Coloring Initial Whitespace